 If growth is slowing, your product, positioning, or strategy might need to change.
 It is a sign:

 - your product isn’t appealing enough to your target users

 - you have the wrong features for your users

 - you aren’t targeting the right users

 Churn rate is the rate users stop using the product.
 When a user churns, it means they haven’t returned to use the product recently.
-As a product health metric, churn lets you know whether users are leaving your product.

 Consistent growth in active users means:

 - signups are continuing